carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 two structs with the same definition but different names are considered different types.
 For example, lets say we define another interface, say `LegoFish`, with the same `Add` and `Scale` method signatures.
-Implementing `Vector` would not imply an implementation of `LegoFish` and vice versa.
+Implementing `Vector` would not imply an implementation of `LegoFish` and the other way around.

 An interface's name may be used in a few different contexts: